 Residents living within our consular district that are applying for their first Schengen visa or have not received a Schengen visa in the US since May 15, 2014 will need to apply in person with an appointment.
 If you qualify for mailing your visa application but your prefer to file in person, you will need to schedule an appointment also.

 Appointments must be booked through www.swiss-visa.ch.
-It can be booked either right after submitting the online application or separately from the online application by itself.
+They can only be booked after submitting the online application.

 The visa desk does not allow walk-ins.
 Each individual applicant requires an appointment.
 This also applies to each member of a group application.
 Groups please choose the option to schedule an electronic appointment after filing the online visa application.